Post-mortem examinations

 Can I have a copy of the post-mortem report?

-You can get a copy of the post-mortem report either from the Coroner's Office or the hospital where the examination took place.
-You must be a 'properly interested person' (usually immediate family) and there may be a fee.
+You may request a copy of the post-mortem report from the Coroner's Office.
+You must be a 'properly interested person' (usually immediate family).

 Please be aware that reports will be written in clinical language and may contain detailed and sensitive information that may be confusing or upsetting.
 It would be advisable to seek advice from a medical professional, to discuss it.